CarlColijn/Jazillionth/README.md

 Jazillionth is a lightweight, non-intrusive, easy-to-use testing harness for automatically testing your JavaScript;

-* **Lightweight**: Jazillionth comes bundled in a single JavaScript file.
-It only depends on jQuery being accessible but has no other dependencies.
+* **Lightweight**: Jazillionth comes bundled in a single JavaScript file, and has no external dependencies.
 * **Non-intrusive**: you do not need to add anything to the pages and scripts you want to test.
 Jazillionth wraps your pages and scripts, and all of your testing code lives in a test suite wrapper around your pages.
-* **Easy-to-use**: you only need to create a simple test suite page which links to jQuery and Jazillionth, set up a Jazillionth object on it, and register your pages and tests with this object.
+* **Easy-to-use**: you only need to create a simple test suite page which links to Jazillionth, set up a Jazillionth object on it, and register your pages and tests with this object.
 Next, just open the test suite page in your browser, and all tests should run automatically.
 Done!

 As expected, Jazillionth doesn't promise the world and beyond, but that makes it very light weight in use and probably Good Enough for most scenarios.